Connecting Communities with a Compassionate Heart

 -The "full meal deal" means that you will bring food, drinks, desserts, plates, napkins, and forks.

 The goal of Mission From Mars is to create a community of like-minded men and women who feel compelled to help the homeless.
 We love shaping the minds of children by teaching them to serve.
 We want you to find a place to serve, when you don’t know where or how.
 We do this by facilitating and fostering community involvement.
 We try to provide a way for groups, individuals, and families to get involved.
 We have started this with our Sunday lunch ministry.
 Through the community, we provide meals in an area and during a time where many do not have access to a meal.

 What we do, for the community: Bring your talents and interests to the team!
 With a community developed, we hope that you find a way get involved.
 For example, Mission From Mars team members have created their own groups who join the community on Sunday:

 Street Ministry– Aside from the scheduled lunch team, we have volunteers that dedicate their time to just being there to listen.
-We deliver food to downtown Pittsburgh homeless and have regularly fed many encampment areas.
+We deliver food to downtown Pittsburgh homeless and those living below the poverty level.
 We link as many people as we can to services.
 We ensure they live in sanitary conditions, run groups, provide supplies, social support, and help new homeless get established with the basics.